HangHu-sys/vector_search_baselines/README.md

 # HNSW
-This repository is only for HNSW project backup and local evaluation.
+This repository is only for HNSW project backup and evaluation.